 Centenary brings basic research excellence to clinical utility, specializing in its three core competencies of cancer, chronic inflammation and cardiovascular diseases.
-It has exceptional skills in the burgeoning area of metabolism and cancer and this will continue to be the scientific focus of this new enterprise.
+Our exceptional skills in the burgeoning area of metabolism and cancer and this will continue to be the scientific focus of this program.

 In partnership with the Australian Cancer Research Foundation and Sydney Catalyst, the new ACRF-Centenary Cancer Research Centre expands the capabilities of Centenary’s cancer research stream.
 The Centre has four core strategic aims: i) making key discoveries about disease mechanisms; ii) their effective translation into the clinic; iii) catalyzing medical research by collaborations and iv) local and international recognition.